The labor market integration of Syrian refugees in Turkey

 Review

-This paper examines the labor market integration of Syrian refugees in Turkey.
+This paper examines the labor market integration of Syrian refugees in Turkey, drawing on data from the 2018 Turkey Demographic and Health Survey (TDHS)—the first nationally representative sample of Syrian refugees in Turkey.
 Since 2018, Syrian refugees in Turkey have numbered more than 3.6 million.
+The study compares employment outcomes between Syrian refugees and native Turks, identifies factors influencing integration, and highlights subgroups facing particular challenges.

 • Employment rates are higher among natives (69 percent of men, 22 percent of women) compared to Syrian refugees (62 percent of men, 6 percent of women).

 • Refugee men are more likely to be employed as wage workers (88 percent) compared to native men (73 percent).
+Refugee men are more concentrated in manufacturing, while native men are more likely to work in services.
+Among women, refugees are more likely to work in agriculture and less likely to work in services compared to natives.

-• Refugees are more likely to be employed informally (99 percent of married men, 98 percent of women) compared to natives (19 percent of married men, 38 percent of native women).
+• Refugees are overwhelmingly employed in the informal sector (98 percent of married men, 98 percent of women), compared to much lower rates among natives (19 percent of married men, 38 percent of women).

 Main empirical results: